JWT890/UAH-IS-480-Final-Project/README.md

 This script is the combined script of the CAT 1 and CAT 2 scripts

 Usage: run this script if you would rather have them all run instead of going one by one

-Usage: run the grep usb-storage /etc/modprobe.d/* | grep "/bin/true" command to first check if it's present or not.
-If it isn't, run the script to add install usb-storage /bin/true to the DISASTIG.conf file in
-/etc/modprobe.d path